Automattic/wp-calypso/client/components/popover/README.md

 #### `onShow { func } - optional`

-This function will be executed when the popober is shown.
+This function will be executed when the popover is shown.

 PopoverMenu